soncojmk/reachREACT/README.md

        api/wp/auth/register/ --> (POST) send username, password, and email --> returns HTTP 200 if successful.
                              --> You then need to ping the login api to get the new user's token

+    Posting a new Event/Moment:
+        api/events/ (POST) --> post a new event (need to send token with request) --> Send other variables (check api/events for variable types.
+They must match.
+The integers must be sent as Strings

     My Profile Page:
         api/myrecommended --> Recommended people to follow (need to send token with request)